Daylily-Informatics/daylily/README.md

 ## Some Bioinformatics Bits, Big Picture

 ### The DAG For 1 Sample Running Through The `BWA-MEM2ert+Doppelmark+Deepvariant+Manta+TIDDIT+Dysgu+Svaba+QCforDays` Pipeline
+#### NOTE: *each* node in the below DAG is run as a self-contained job.
+Each job/node/rule is distributed to a suitable EC2 spot(or on demand if you prefer) instance to run.
+Each node is a packaged/containerized unit of work.
+This dag represents jobs running across sometimes thousands of instances at a time.
+Slurm and Snakemake manage all of the scaling, teardown, scheduling, recovery and general orchestration: cherry on top: killer observability & per project resource cost reporting and budget controls!
    ![](docs/images/assets/ks_rg.png)

    - The above is actually a compressed view of the jobs managed for a sample moving through this pipeline.
 This view is of the dag which properly reflects parallelized jobs.